It is an interesting and rewarding job, but you will have to pass a difficult interview to get it.

 Why do you think you can be a good training specialist?

-Apart from the technical questions, you will have to deal with the behavioral questions, examining your attitude and approach to various situations that do happen in a job of a training specialist.
+Apart from the technical questions, you will have to deal with the behavioral questions, questions that examine your attitude and approach to various situations that do happen in a job of a training specialist.
 For example:

 - Describe a situation when you were under pressure in work.